-SCIENCE: the Animal Kingdom - In nature study, the animal world is taken up first because it is the closest to the human being.
-From an anatomical point of view, the human being is generalized and unspecialized, whereas each animal species has specific, one-sided anatomically-based skills.
+SCIENCE: the Animal Kingdom - In nature study, the animal world is taken up first because it is closest to the human being.
+From an anatomical point of view, the human being is generalized and unspecialized where the animal species has specific, one-sided anatomically-based skills.
 The children learn about animals grouped by their chief characteristics, such as species with powerful metabolic systems (herbivores), animals that hunt using their claws, strength and teeth (carnivores), animals with highly developed visual abilities (birds of prey), and so on.
 Thus, a comparative study of the animal world leads to a deeper understanding of what it means to be human.

 GEOGRAPHY: This study begins with the child and his or her relationship to the physical body and the space around it.
 From the classroom to the schoolyard, neighborhood, Santa Rosa, Sonoma County, and California, the child's horizon is expanded.
 The history of the locale and state are told along with descriptions of the areas.
 The child experiences the compass directions through movement and games, and the drawing of different kinds of maps is begun.

 LANGUAGE ARTS: As the child becomes more sensitive to the beauty of language, the writing of compositions out of the animal study and mythology help to cultivate good writing style.
 Poems are written, as a class and individually, to emphasize rhyme and rhythm.
 Dictations are also given.
 Daily work on speech formation is done through speech exercises, verses and poems.
 The alliterative quality of language is stressed.
 Ten spelling words a week are given from a basic word list or out of the main lesson work.
 Letter writing is continued.